osamu620/MatHTJ2K/README.md

 ## Description

 High Throughput JPEG 2000 (HTJ2K) is a new part of JPEG 2000 standard.
 The purpose of MatHTJ2K is to help a person who wants to develop an HTJ2K-based image compression system to understand the algorithms defined in HTJ2K.
+You can find more detailed information about HTJ2K on https://htj2k.com.

 What you can do with MatHTJ2K are: